Do you need physical activity at an older age?

 - Stand with your feet together and arms at the side.

 - Bend one knee to lift the foot slightly off the ground as you balance with the other leg.

 - Hold for 10 seconds and repeat with the other leg.

-Chair exercises: Chair exercises for seniors help in improving flexibility, muscle strength, and bettering one’s balance.
+Chair exercises for seniors help in improving flexibility, and muscle strength, and better one's balance.
 Improved blood circulation, reduction in joint stiffness, and better mood are also important advantages of chair exercises for seniors.